 A 2012 study, published in Aging, Neuropsychology, and Cognition, tested various types of bingo cards to find out which aided perception in seniors with diminished cognitive function.
 They found that the largest cards with largest type and highest contrast improved playing performance among this group, and that this increased cognition was also translatable to other activities.
 In fact, with the changes to the cards, those with mild dementia were able to perform as well at the game as seniors without dementia.

 Beyond this research, experts have long been aware that games like bingo not only help keep all seniors mentally sharp, but provide the social interaction that’s also important for staving off depression and premature cognitive decline.
 Connecting with others gives seniors a sense of purpose and gives them something to look forward to.
 And, according to a study published in the Journal of Health and Social Behavior, seniors who have social interaction have a much slower mental and physical decline than those who do not.

-Learn more about senior health from the experts at Home Care Assistance, a leading provider of Alzheimer’s and Parkinson’s home care in Tampa.
+Learn more about senior health from the experts at Home Care Assistance, a leading provider of Alzheimer’s and Parkinson’s home care in Palm Harbor.
 We can help you find a local senior center, recommend other mentally stimulating activities, or match your loved one with one of our experienced caregivers trained in the Cognitive Therapeutic Method.